rwxrob/zet/20210909172131/README.md

 you will want to.
 In fact, you *must* do this to get the OSEE certification while at DEFCON.

-Everyone will have to 'choose their own adventure' here, but my clear recommendation is to install VirtualBox because it will have so many other practical applications later.
+Everyone will have to "choose their own adventure" here, but my clear recommendation is to install VirtualBox because it will have so many other practical applications later.
 Plus, it saves you from a dependency on the proprietary Docker Desktop software.